Authored by the expert who managed and guided the team behind the Mexico Property Pack

 Which areas near transit or universities rent faster in San Miguel de Allende in 2026?

-As of early 2026, the areas that rent fastest in San Miguel de Allende are Centro Historico, Guadalupe, and San Antonio, all highly walkable and close to main activity nodes.
+As of 2026, the fastest-renting practical-access areas in San Miguel de Allende are Centro Histórico, San Antonio and the La Lejona to Plaza La Luciérnaga corridor.

 Which neighborhoods are most popular with expats in San Miguel de Allende right now?

-The three neighborhoods most popular with expats in San Miguel de Allende are Centro Historico, San Antonio, and Guadalupe, which form the core of the international community.
+The top three expat neighborhoods in San Miguel de Allende are Centro Histórico, San Antonio and Guadalupe.

 Who rents, and what do tenants want in San Miguel de Allende right now?